 - Loss of bowel control

 A strong determinate of herniated discs is that they present symptoms, most commonly pain, and it does not relent.
 Herniated disc symptoms typically worsen over a span of time.

-1. Physical Therapy – This noninvasive treatment can improve core strength, posture, and assist you in staying at a healthy weight.
-Specific exercises will be recommended to alleviate pressure off of your spine to reduce pain on the herniated disc.
+- Physical therapy: This noninvasive treatment can improve core strength, posture and help you stay healthy.
+Specific exercises will be recommended to alleviate your spine’s pressure to reduce pain in the herniated disc.

-2. Vertebroplasty & Kyphoplasty – In a vertebroplasty procedure, bone cement is injected into your vertebrae that have fractured or broken.
-In a kyphoplasty procedure, a balloon is first inserted into your fractured bone to create a cavity or space, then the bone cement is injected into the cavity when the balloon is removed.
+- Vertebroplasty & Kyphoplasty: In a vertebroplasty procedure, bone cement is injected into your vertebrae that have fractured or broken.
+A balloon is first inserted into your fractured bone in a kyphoplasty procedure to create a cavity or space.
+Then the bone cement is injected into the cavity when the balloon is removed.

-3. Radiofrequency Ablation – a minimally invasive procedure that uses radiofrequency energy — an electric current produced by radio waves — to heat up small areas of nerve tissue in order to prevent transmission of pain signals from that area.
+- Radiofrequency Ablation (RFA): a minimally invasive procedure that uses radiofrequency energy — an electric current produced by radio waves — to heat small nerve tissue areas to prevent transmission of pain signals from that area.

-4. Epidural Steroid Injections – These injections are a much stronger and more effective way to manage the pain of a herniated disc and are given through the form of an injection.
-They do not cure the disc but can be helpful in managing pain during the rehabilitation process.
+- Epidural Steroid Injections: These injections are a much stronger and more effective way to manage the pain of a herniated disc and are given in the form of an injection.
+They do not cure the disc but can help manage pain during the rehabilitation process.

-5. Surgery – If pain and symptoms persist and do not improve, surgery is recommended to remove or repair the material that is irritating the spinal nerves.
+- Surgery: If pain and symptoms persist and do not improve, surgery is recommended to remove or repair the material that irritates the spinal nerves.
 While this is an incredibly invasive process, it may be the only remaining option for some patients.